coopidgin-foundation/coopidgin-label/README.md

 2018 | Dunian | **CC by** | **yes** | | |
 ... | Umin | private | no | | |

-(This table is a work in progress.
-So, please, warn me if you see an error)
+This table is a work in progress.
+So, please, warn me if you see an error.
-(If you're not familiar with Github, you can communicate via https://www.reddit.com/r/auxlangs/ )
+If you're not familiar with Github, you can communicate via https://www.reddit.com/r/auxlangs/
-(By the way, I never understood the concrete difference between "CC by" and "CC by-sa" licenses...)

 ## Conclusion